In memoriam segment: Selection process

-Sometimes, a deceased person will be given an individual tribute in lieu of, or at least apart from, inclusion in an in memoriam segment, depending on such factors as the timing of the individual's death or the magnitude of impact the deceased person had on his or her peers in the same field or industry.
+Sometimes, a deceased person would be given an individual tribute in lieu of, or at least apart from, inclusion in an in memoriam segment, depending on such factors as the timing of the individual's death or the magnitude of impact the deceased person had on his or her peers in the same field or industry.
 In 1996, at the 68th Academy Awards, dancer Savion Glover performed a special dance to the song "Singin' in the Rain", in tribute to Gene Kelly, who had died earlier that year.
 The In Memoriam segment was presented later on in the ceremony.

-In 2009, at the 63rd Tony Awards, actress Bebe Neuwirth presented a special tribute to the late Tony-winning actress Natasha Richardson, who died suddenly earlier that year following a skiing accident.
-Afterward, Neuwirth mentioned the passing of Gerald Schoenfeld, head of Broadway's prestigious Shubert Organization, before introducing the in memoriam segment which paid tribute to the rest of Broadway's stars who had died in the previous year's time.
+In 2009, at the 63rd Tony Awards, actress Bebe Neuwirth presented a special tribute to Tony-winning actress Natasha Richardson, who died suddenly earlier that year following a skiing accident.
+Afterward, Neuwirth mentioned the death of Gerald Schoenfeld, head of Broadway's prestigious Shubert Organization, before introducing the in memoriam segment which paid tribute to the rest of Broadway's stars who had died in the previous year's time.

 In 2012, singer Whitney Houston died just 36 hours before the 54th Annual Grammy Awards were to take place.
 In response, Grammy producers decided to make major last-minute changes to the ceremony in order to allow the show's performers and presenters to pay tribute to Houston throughout the show.

 In 2017, just one day prior to the 89th Academy Awards ceremony, movie actor Bill Paxton died.
-Even though he was not officially included in the Oscar's In Memoriam segment the next day, actress Jennifer Aniston, during her presentation of that memorial montage, tearfully paid verbal tribute to Paxton before the montage played.
+He was not officially included in the Oscars' In Memoriam segment the next day, since the montage was completed before his death.
+However, actress Jennifer Aniston, during her presentation of that memorial montage, tearfully paid verbal tribute to Paxton before it played.